-We study gene regulation by steroid hormones, focusing on transcriptional mechanisms, hormone-dependent cancers, and sex-dependent gene modulation.
-Steroid receptors are ligand-activated transcription factors with diverse functions, yet several act via common DNA binding sites and interact with common coregulators.
-We examine how specific gene control is attained by the androgen receptor (AR).
+We study gene regulation by steroid hormones, focusing on transcriptional mechanisms, hormone-dependent cancers, and sex-biased gene action.
+Steroid receptors are ligand-activated transcription factors with diverse functions, yet several act via a common DNA binding site and use common coregulators.
+We examine how specific regulation is attained by the androgen receptor (AR).

 To study the central role of AR in prostate cancer and to model human disease, we converted the mouse gene to the human sequence (humanized AR mice).
 Variant hAR alleles in mice confer differences in cancer initiation, progression, and response to therapy.
-This allows us to study mechanisms of treatment resistance, particularly by somatic AR mutation.
-In both mouse and human tumors, AR mutants use diverse mechanisms to evade therapy.
-We are using Next Generation Sequencing to profile differential gene expression and alternative regulatory networks, to improve prognosis and anti-AR treatments.
+This allowed us to study treatment resistance, particularly by somatic AR mutations.
+In both mouse and human tumors, AR variants use diverse mechanisms to evade therapy.
+In collaborative studies, variant ARs also impact brain development and behaviors.

-Sex differences in gene expression occur widely, impacting physiology and incidence of many diseases.
-We identified via mutant mice a KRAB zinc finger repressor (Regulator-of-sex-limitation) that influences sex-biased expression in liver of genes acting in lipid and steroid metabolism.
+Sex differences in gene expression broadly impact physiology and incidence of many diseases.
+We identified in mutant mice a KRAB zinc finger repressor (Regulator-of-sex-limitation) that influences sex-biased expression in liver of genes acting in lipid and steroid metabolism.
 Rsl deficiency leads to early puberty, lack of dietary stress response and susceptibility to obesity and diabetes.
 Rsl provides insight into KRAB-ZFP epigenetic mechanisms as well as evolution of this recently expanded gene family.

 Honors & Awards

-- 2015 Ingbar Award for Distinguished Service, Endocrine Society
+- 2020 Teacher’s Teacher Award, from the Michigan Medicine Academy of Medical Educators2015 Ingbar Award for Distinguished Service, Endocrine Society

 - 2015 Michigan Society of Fellows, Senior Member